ru22-14/beauty-boutique/README.md

 ### Subscribe

-Users can Subscribe for Newsletters in order to keep themselves updated with the events.
+Users can subscribe for newsletters in order to keep themselves updated with the events.

 <img src="static/media/subscribe-email.jpg" width="80%" align = "center"> <br>

-After Subscribing Successfully the user is informed through a message.
+After subscribing successfully the user is informed through a message.

 <img src="static/media/subscription-success.jpg" width="80%" align = "center"> <br>

-One Email Address Can be subscribed only once otherwise an error message displays if a user tries to subscribe the same email address again.
+One Email address can be subscribed only once otherwise an error message displays if a user tries to subscribe the same email address again.
 <img src="static/media/subscription-error.jpg" width="80%" align = "center"> <br>

 ### User Account Page

-Users are allowed to sign up for an account if they can provide a valid, verifiable, email address.
+Users are allowed to sign up for an account if they can provide a valid, verifiable, Email address.

 Once registered, users can log in and out of the site to enjoy extra features and benefits, such as access to favourites and the ability to store delivery information to their user profile and to update it.